cmckni3/angular-deep-dive-presentation/slides/02-overview.md

 ## Overview

+Many pieces of the Angular ecosystem to cover!

-- Brief introduction to the Angular Cli (@angular/cli on npm)
+- Angular Cli (@angular/cli on npm)
-- Briefly discuss the main parts of an Angular application: Modules, Directives, Services, and Pipes
+- Angular: Directives, Services, Modules, and Pipes
 - RxJS
 - The HTTP service
-- Best Practices